A Comprehensive Guide to Hiking Cassidy Arch Trail in Capitol Reef National Park, Utah

 Other Trails Nearby:

 After completing the Cassidy Arch Trail, there are several other trails in Capitol Reef worth exploring.
-The Grand Wash Trail, which shares its trailhead with Cassidy Arch, is an easier hike through a deep, narrow canyon with towering walls—a perfect cool-down after the strenuous climb to the arch.
+The Grand Wash Trail, which shares its trailhead with Cassidy Arch, is an easier hike through a deep, narrow canyon with towering walls.
 For those seeking more of a challenge, the Frying Pan Trail connects Cassidy Arch with the Cohab Canyon Trail, offering a longer hike with spectacular views.

 Non-Hiking Attractions Nearby: